projectsesame/sesame/design/external-authorization-design.md

 ## Alternatives Considered

-1. Contour could install itself as the authorization server.
+1. Sesame could install itself as the authorization server.
-   This could remove some of the limitations of the Envoy configuration structure at the cost of more complexity in Contour.
+   This could remove some of the limitations of the Envoy configuration structure at the cost of more complexity in Sesame.
 1. Integrate external authorization directly into `HTTPProxy`.
    This increases the complexity of the `HTTPProxy` structure and makes it difficult to re-use the same authorization service acrtoss multiple proxies.
    A separate CRD gives better opportunities to expose useful operational status.